Woolwich

-Woolwich (/ˈwʊlɪtʃ, -ɪdʒ/) is a district in southeast London, England, within the Royal Borough of Greenwich.
+Woolwich (/ˈwʊlɪtʃ, -ɪdʒ/) is a market town in southeast London, England, within the Royal Borough of Greenwich.

 The district's location on the River Thames led to its status as an important naval, military and industrial area; a role that was maintained throughout the 16th to 20th centuries.
 After several decades of economic hardship and social deprivation, the area now has several large-scale urban renewal projects.

 Geography

 Woolwich is situated 13.7 km from Charing Cross.
-It has a 2.5 km long frontage to the south bank of the Thames river.
+It has a 2.5 km long frontage to the south bank of the River Thames.
 From the riverside it rises up quickly along the northern slopes of Shooter's Hill towards the common, at 60 m and the ancient London–Dover Road, at 132 m.
 The ancient parish of Woolwich, more or less the present-day wards Woolwich Riverside and Woolwich Common, comprises 297 ha.
 This included North Woolwich, which is now part of the London Borough of Newham.
 The ancient parishes of Plumstead and Eltham became part of the civil parish of Woolwich in 1930.
 Parts of the wards Glyndon and Shooter's Hill are often referred to as Woolwich, although this definition is not accepted by all.
 The nearest areas are Abbey Wood, Blackheath, Charlton, Eltham, Greenwich, Kidbrooke, Lewisham, North Woolwich, Plumstead, Shooter's Hill, Thamesmead, Welling and Well Hall.